 - some states have multilingual services

-The Cancer Council also provides online support through Cancer Connections, where you can ask questions and participate in groups, forums and blogs.
+The Cancer Council also provides online support through their Online Community, where you can ask questions and participate in groups, forums and blogs.

 In consultation with family, carers and palliative care services, people can choose where they are cared for and where they want to die.